The Historical Model Railway Society

 The Society is one of the definitive sources of information on Britain's long and varied railway history, from the very beginning to the present day.
 It gathers, stores, and widely distributes historical railway information, thereby providing you with all the vital information you need to build historically accurate models.
 Whether you are a railway modeller, a railway historian or a railway enthusiast you will find plenty to interest you here.To find out more about how we can help you, browse this site, visit our Museum and Study Centre, attend an Area Group meeting or make yourself known on our exhibition stand.
 Liking what you find, sign up and join in.

 As an educational charity, our meetings are open to the public without charge.
-The next one will be held on 28 May 2013 at Bury. and is entitled
+The next one will be held on 12 March 2014 at Oldbury. and is entitled

 Our current programme may be seen here.